mattarau/elegant-icons-sass/README.md

 }
 ```

+> When using as a mixin, the selector‘s `prefix` must **NOT** be used.

-By default, the icon will be defined as a `::before` pseude-element.
-If you wish it to be defined as `::after`, simply set it as a second parameter:
+You can override the icon default placement by passing it a second parameter:

 ```scss
 .my-selector {
   @include elegant-icon('social_twitter_circle', 'after');
 }
 ```

-> When using as a mixin, the selector‘s `prefix` must **NOT** be used.

 ### As a placeholder